-When you complete this lesson, please submit lessons 5 and 6 to your teacher.
+When you complete this lesson, please submit your work to your teacher.
 When you receive comments on your work, it is important to incorporate your teacher's suggestions into future lessons.
 If you have questions about any of the feedback, you teacher will be happy to discuss things with you.